 Motorcycles are by their nature far less crashworthy than closed vehicles.
 They are also less visible to other drivers and pedestrians and less stable than four-wheel vehicles.
 Operating a motorcycle requires a different combination of physical and mental skills than those used in driving four-wheel vehicles.
 Motorcyclists and their passengers are more vulnerable to the hazards of weather and road conditions than drivers in closed vehicles.

-In 2012, motorcycle fatalities rose 7.1 percent to 4,957 from 4,630 in 2010.
+In 2013, motorcycle fatalities fell 6.4 percent to 4,668 from 4,986 in 2012.
 In 2012, 60 out of every 100,000 registered motorcycles was involved in a fatal crash, compared with only 14 out of every 100,000 passenger cars, according to the National Highway Traffic Safety Administration (NHTSA).
 Motorcyclists were about 26 times more likely than passenger car occupants to die in a crash per vehicle mile traveled in 2012 and five times more likely to be injured, according to NHTSA.
 (Note: statistics on fatal motorcycle crashes are also available from the Insurance Institute for Highway Safety.)

 - According to the latest data available from the Federal Highway Administration, there were 8.5 million private and commercial motorcycles on U.S. roads in 2012, compared with 8.0 million in 2009.